The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Numerical examples

 \section{Numerical examples}

 This section is devoted to providing numerical simulations to each of the applications presented in Section \ref{sec:app}.
-We will test the SSD on each application, before directly comparing with the SGD.
-Furthermore we will also verify the result related to Theorem \ref{thm:main}, which provides a rate of convergence.
-Throughout this section, we will consider the finite domain $U = (0,1)^2$.
-Our experiments will use standard finite elements.
-For the finite elements, we use \texttt{DUNE} \cite{DUNE}, in particular the \texttt{Python} bindings \cite{DUNEPYTHON}.
-The sequence of step sizes will be given by $t_n := n^{-1}$ for $n \geq 1$ and we will take $U = (0,1)^2$.
+We will test the SSD on each application and for the final application - which fits into a Hilbertian framework, we directly compare the method with the SGD.
+We will attempt to numerically verify the condition that $\mathcal{K}_n \leq 0$ as well as measure the decay of $\mathcal{K}_n$, comparing it to the result shown in Theorem \ref{thm:main}.
+Throughout this section, we will consider the finite domain $U = [0,1]^2$.
+For experiments involving partial differential equations, we will use linear finite elements.
+These finite elements are implemented using \texttt{DUNE} \cite{DUNE}, in particular the \texttt{Python} bindings \cite{DUNEPYTHON}.
+The sequence of step sizes will be given by $t_n := n^{-1}$ for $n \geq 1$.